-In conjunction with this education, we will cover bullying prevention with all grades, including cyberbullying and some internet safety.
+In conjunction with this education, we will cover bullying prevention with all grades, including cyberbullying, and some internet safety.
 Programs are conducted annually, building on skills learned the previous year.
-Course content is age- and grade-level appropriate, to help students identify unsafe situations, skills to be assertive in saying “No!” to a potential abuser or bully, to get away, and to tell a safe adult, if this were to happen to them, or someone they know.
+Course content is age- and grade-level appropriate, to help students identify unsafe situations, skills to be assertive in saying “No!” to a potential abuser, to get away, and to tell an adult if this were to happen to them, or someone they know.
 The following is a brief overview of the focus of instruction at the various grade levels:

-● Grades K-3 focus on body safety and proper responses to dangerous or abusive
+Talking About Touching (grades Pre-K- to 3) focuses on body safety and proper responses to dangerous or abusive situations.

 For more information about Erin's Law, visit the link http://erinslaw.org/